Vitamin D3 (10,000iu)

 Q - Can I take cod liver oil to get my Vitamin D?

-A - Although Cod liver oil contains a fair amount of vitamin D, it also contains high amounts of vitamin A. Vitamin A antagonizes the action of vitamin D and can be toxic at high levels.
+A - Although Cod liver oil contains a fair amount of Vitamin D, it also contains high amounts of vitamin A. Vitamin A antagonises the action of Vitamin D and can be toxic at high levels.

 Q - What are other food sources of Vitamin D?